jerryc05/Hello-Object-Detection/README.md

 # Hello Object Detection
-This is a tutorial to help you setup Object Detection using `TensorFlow API 1.x`.
+This is a tutorial to help you setup Object Detection using `TensorFlow Object Detection API`.

 Author: [@jerryc05](<https://github.com/jerryc05>)